 - Covered in chocolate or carob

-- Dipped in a coconut oil glaze from Lee’s blog
+- Dipped in a coconut oil glaze from Lee From America’s blog

 Carrots got you sad?
 Try my Lemon Poppy Bliss Balls!